 Applications should include thoughtful consideration as to apps that will be tested/investigated and how those will be tied to pedagogical benefits in your curriculum.
 A list of potential apps and how you anticipate they will prove to be beneficial would serve as a good foundation to begin experimentation.

 - Blackboard Mobile Learn - course content access

 iPads used in this study are property of the University of San Diego and each faculty member is responsible for the device and all the components as defined in the checkout documentation.

 USD will provide the base image (limited Apps) that is associated with University’s master iTunes account.
-These apps include Number, Pages, and iAnnotate.
-Any additional apps that faculty require during the experimentation process is the responsibility of the individual to obtain with his/her own account.
-These apps will then continue to be owned by the individual in his/her own iTunes account after the iPad has been returned and can be synced with other devices.
+These apps include Number, Pages, Keynote, iAnnotate, and iMovie.
+Any additional apps that faculty require during the experimentation process is the responsibility of the individual to obtain with his/her own iTunes account.
+These apps will then continue to be owned by the individual in his/her own iTunes library after the iPad has been returned and can be synced with other devices.
 Since many apps are either free or available at a nominal fee, this will eliminate much of the administrative overhead involved in the process.

 Devices will not be eligible for automatic replacement at the end of the life cycle.
 ITS does not fund the purchase of 3G/4G cellular data plans associated with the iPad and faculty wishing to activate a data plan will do so on their own accord and be responsible for all associated charges.

 Faculty members participating in the first, or discovery, phase of this project are encouraged to write a thorough Classroom Project proposal for the following semester.
 This proposal should include the pros and cons of their trial, lessons learned including details of Apps used and incorporated into the curriculum and a summary of experimentation in teaching practices outlined in the original proposal.